 How to know if Areola Tattooing is Right for You

 Even though areola tattooing can help women feel more “whole” post-reconstruction, some do not pursue this procedure because they don’t believe it’s essential.
 However, the lack of an areola can be distressing for many women and can negatively impact feelings of femininity as well as physical intimacy with a partner.

 Areola tattooing is an option for nearly every woman who has undergone breast reconstruction.
-Even patients who have not had their reconstruction performed by Dr. Fisher can come to our practice to get a beautiful, 3-dimensional looking result from our highly trained medical tattooing team.
+Even patients who have not had their reconstruction performed by our plastic surgeons can come to our practice to get a beautiful, 3-dimensional looking result from our highly trained medical tattooing team.
 Our team will assess your case carefully to determine if this procedure is the right option for you given your goals.